 - Medical and Health Sciences

-I am a Professor in Physiotherapy, Associate Professor of Experimental Rehabilitation Medicine at Lund University and Physiotherapist at the Department of Neurology and Rehabilitation Medicine, Skåne University Hospital.
+I am a Professor of Physiotherapy, Associate Professor of Experimental Rehabilitation Medicine at Lund University and Physiotherapist at the Department of Neurology and Rehabilitation Medicine, Skåne University Hospital.
 Since 2018 I am also Head of the Department of Health Sciences at Lund University.

 I took my PhD exam at Umeå University 2006.
 My thesis focused on evaluating the effects of intensive arm and hand training after stroke (Constraint Induced Movement Therapy).

-My current research projects focus on aspects of impairments and activity limitations in the upper extremity in persons with different neurological diseases such as stroke and post-polio.
+My current research projects focus on aspects of impairments and activity limitations in the upper extremity in persons with neurological diseases such as stroke and post-polio.
 I also lead projects where we evaluate and further develop various outcome measures and rating scales, evaluate the effects of different training methods as well as consequences of falls and fear of falling on daily life.

 I am teaching both undergraduate and postgraduate students at the Faculty of Medicine.